afonsoc12/cloudflare-ddns/README.md

 A lightweight script to dynamically update DNS records using [cloudflare](https://cloudflare.com) API.
 It is packaged as docker container based on [alpine](https://hub.docker.com/_/alpine) image, built for `linux/amd64`, `linux/arm64` and `linux/arm/v7` architectures.

+> Note: Archiving this repo in favour of [hotio's cloudflareddns](https://github.com/hotio/cloudflareddns).
+Please check that project for more information.

 # Instalation

 The image can be pulled from both [DockerHub](https://hub.docker.com/r/afonsoc12/cloudflare-ddns) and [ghcr.io](https://github.com/afonsoc12/cloudflare-ddns/pkgs/container/cloudflare-ddns) container registries.